forcedotcom/lightning-inspector/README.md

 The Lightning Inspector lives in the aura public open source repo so it must be Aura specific; no Salesforce-specific entries.
 To allow you to also debug Salesforce-specific features we've added the Sfdc Inspector extension to the Lightning Inspector.
 It adds panels for Salesforce-specific features such as Aura Data Service (ADS and RLB tabs).
 You do not need to install the Sfdc Inspector but it's suggested.

 ## Installs and Set-up

-1. Download or clone (git clone git@git.soma.salesforce.com:aura/lightning-inspector.git) the Lightning Inspector code from Github and unzip the file.
+1. Download or clone the Lightning Inspector code from Github and unzip the file.
 2. Set up the Environment
 ```sh
   1. nvm install --lts